eclecticlogic/eclectic-orc/index.md

 =====

 Eclectic-ORC is a Java object writer for creating ORC files by simply annotating your class files as necessary.
-The framework uses runtime code generation to create a fast customized ORC writer taking care of all the details.
+The framework uses runtime code generation to create a fast customized ORC writer taking care of all the low-level details.

 ## Feature Highlights

 - Declarative Schema Definition
-- Annotated column specification
+- Annotated column specification (use `@Orc` or JPA `@Column` annotations)
-   - Use custom `@Orc` annotations or
-   - Use existing JPA `@Column` annotations

 # Getting Started